jadecobra/python_tdd_exercises/TDD_SETUP.md

 If you already have a virtual environment setup in a project, you can activate it by following the steps below
 - Open your terminal
 - change directory to {PROJECT_NAME}
-- activate the virtual environment by typing `source .venv/bin/activate`
+- activate the virtual environment by typing `source .venv/bin/activate` in the terminal

 *CONGRATULATIONS!* You have successfully setup a python Test Driven Environment and can build anything you want.
-Go forth and conquer the world
+"Go forth and conquer the world"

 ---

+## Automatically create a Python Test Driven Development Environment

+You made it this far and have become the greatest programmer in the world, let us follow the practice of removing duplication.
+We can write a program that contains all the steps we did above, and call that program everytime we want to setup a new environment
+- open a new file in your Interactive Development Environment(IDE) and type the following then save the file with a name that describes what it does so you remember later, e.g. `setupPythonTdd.sh`

+    ```shell
+    project_name=$1
+    mkdir -p $project_name/tests
+    cd $project_name
+    touch $project_name.py
+    touch tests/__init__.py

+    test_file=tests/test_$project_name.py

+    cat << DELIMITER > $test_file
+    from unittest import TestCase

+    class Test$project_name(TestCase):

+        def test_failure(self):
+            self.assertTrue(False)
+    DELIMITER

+    echo "pytest-watch" > requirements.txt

+    python3 -m pip install --upgrade pip
+    python3 -m venv .venv
+    source .venv/bin/activate
+    python3 -m pip install -r requirements.txt
+    pytest-watch
+    ```
+- make the program executable by typing this command in the terminal
+    ```shell
+    chmod +x setupPythonTdd.sh
+    ```
+- create a Test Driven Development environment by providing a value for the `$project_name` variable when you call the program e.g. typing this command in the terminal will setup the environment for a project named `the_greatest_application`
+    ```
+    ./setupPythonTdd the_greatest_application
+    ```

+This is one of the advantages of programming, we can take a series of actions and make them a one line command that the computer does on our behalf